Baltoli/project-docs/notes/writeups/acq_rel_data_flow.md

 * What are the formal properties we want to prove?
 * At what point do we give up and say the analysis isn't decidable?

+### Formal Properties

+The properties enforced by the `acq_rel` automaton are:

+* Calls to `lock_acquire` must return false zero or more times before returning true exactly once.
+There can be no calls to `lock_acquire` after the one that returns true.
+  * The easiest form of this is when we have a direct conditional branch on the result of the acquisition.
+If this is the case, then
+* There must be exactly one call to `lock_release`, and it must occur after all calls to `lock_acquire` (of which there must be at least one).

+Some more informal things that might be detectable:

+* No branching on the result of a call to `lock_acquire` - this is almost certainly a wrong usage and can probably be flagged as a warning.

+### Analysis Techniques

+We would like to get the call graph from the bound function, but unfortunately LLVM 3.3 doesn't have that built in.
+Looks like the best way to proceed is just to do a simple search of the calls, check whether they are in the module and stick them in a vector.